Get in Touch

 • Using successful information gathering techniques

-• Choosing the best route through your material
+• Choosing the best flow through your material

 • Creating strong openings and closings

-• Knowing the pros and cons of different visual aids
+• Understanding the pros and cons of visual aids

 Example/Exercise

-The Essentials – The Audience – Who Will You be Saying it To
+The Essentials – The Audience – Who Will You Be Speaking To

-• Knowing your audience to develop presentations that appeal
+• Knowing your audience to develop appealing presentations

 • Building rapport